Case Keenum: 2023 season

-On March 17, 2023, Keenum re-signed with the Texans on a two-year contract.
+On March 17, 2023, Keenum signed with the Texans on a two-year, $6.25 million contract.

 After being listed the third-string quarterback for the majority of the season, Keenum was named the starter for the Week 15 matchup against the Tennessee Titans after starter C. J. Stroud was ruled out with a concussion.
 Keenum finished the 19–16 overtime road victory with 229 passing yards, a touchdown, and an interception.
-He started again the following week against his former Browns, but got benched for Davis Mills in the second half after completing 11 of 17 passes for 62 yards and two interceptions as the Texans lost 22–36.
+He started again the following week against his former team, the Browns, but got benched for Davis Mills in the second half after completing 11 of 17 passes for 62 yards and two interceptions as the Texans lost 36–22.

 2024 season

 In 2024, Keenum and Stefon Diggs were once again reunited, as Diggs was traded to the Texans during the offseason.

-On August 27, 2024, Keenum was placed on injured reserve with a foot injury, ending his season before it even started.
+On August 27, 2024, Keenum was placed on injured reserve with a Lisfranc injury, ending his season before it even started.

 Chicago Bears

+2025 season

 On April 3, 2025, Keenum signed a one-year deal worth up to $3 million with the Chicago Bears.
 Besides serving as a mentor to starter Caleb Williams, he competed with Tyson Bagent for the backup role during the offseason.
 Keenum ultimately served as the third-string quarterback for the season behind Williams and Bagent.

+2026 season

+On March 9, 2026, Keenum signed a two-year, $5.5 million contract extension with the Bears.
+He remained the third-string quarterback after Williams and Bagent, though he was promoted to backup for the season opener while Bagent was out with a back injury.